aws-samples/aws-serverless-workshops/NewDeveloper/3_DeployFeature/README.md

 In this module we will now deploy our new feature to dev and production.
 A merge to master will trigger the deploy pipeline to run.
 Our CI/CD pipeline uses [Travis](https://travis-ci.org/ServerlessOpsIO) to build, test, and deploy.
 We chose Travis for its simplicity and familiarity.

-At the end of this module you will have
+__Objectives:__
-1. Understand how the Travis CI/CD pipeline is configured and why.
+* Understand how the Travis CI/CD pipeline is configured and why.

+__Questions:__
+* How might we speedup the build process? <!-- caching, consolidating stages -->
+* How might we simplify managing dev and prod Travis accounts?

 ## CI/CD architecture